umerkhan791/Pearls-AQI-Predictor/README.md

 Trees:             300
 Random State:      42
 Parallel Jobs:     Enabled
+Prediction Target: AQI at t+1 hour
 ```

-The 72-hour forecast is generated recursively — each predicted value is fed back into the model as an input for the next forecast step.
+The 72-hour forecast is generated recursively — each predicted AQI value is fed back as an input for the next prediction step.

 ---

 ## Model Performance

-Evaluation was performed using a chronological train/test split, preserving the temporal structure of the data rather than randomly shuffling it.
+Evaluation uses a chronological train/test split to preserve the temporal structure of the data rather than randomly shuffling observations.

 ### Next-Hour Production Model